Hearing Test for Adults & Children

 Hearing loss due to noise exposure is common to musicians, construction workers, or anyone exposed to loud noise for long periods of time.
 A hearing test can help detect any deterioration in hearing for these people.

 Hearing loss due to aging, know as presbycusis, is extremely common and can lead to many social and psychological issues.
-Conducting a hearing test will help diagnose this type of hearing loss.
+Having ones hearing tested will help diagnose this type of hearing loss.

 How long does a hearing test take?

-A typical hearing test for a child takes approximately 35 minutes, including explaining the results to a parent.
+A typical hearing test for a child takes approximately 35 minutes.

 What is involved in a hearing test and is it painful?

-A typical hearing test consists of two components, an audiogram and a tympanometric assessment.
+A standard hearing test consists of three components, a pure tone audiogram, a speech discrimination test, and a tympanometric assessment.

 A tympanometric assessment measures the volume of your middle ear and the mobility of your ear-drum.
 A flat tympanometric result can signify a punctured ear-drum, or fluid build-up behind the ear-drum.